Southampton-RSG-Training/dirac-test-document-review-old/_episodes/00-testing-strategy-planning.md

 - "To what extent are we confident of the accuracy of results that appear in publications?"
 objectives:
 - "Explain the reasons why testing is important"
+- "Explain the differences between a test plan and a test strategy"
-- "List what is included within a test plan"
+- "List what's typically included within a test case"
 - "Describe the benefits and drawbacks of manual and automated testing"
 - "Describe how unit tests can verify the correct behaviour of a program's functions"
 keypoints: